tliron/puccini/documentation/install.md

 If you need a build for other architectures or targets, with debug information, or with features other than the defaults, then you can build it yourself.

-| We assume Linux for the build environment.
-Note that you can crosscompile from Linux to all supported architectures and targets.

 ### Prerequisites

+We assume Linux for the build environment.
+Note that you can crosscompile from Linux to all of Rust's supported architectures and targets.

 You need the [Rust](https://rust-lang.org) compiler and standard library as well as its [Cargo](https://doc.rust-lang.org/cargo/) build system.
 You can get everything at once via [rustup](https://rustup.rs).
 Note that by default built binaries will be located in `$HOME/.cargo/bin/`, so you may want to add it to your execution `PATH`.

-We'll also need the WASI (preview 2) platform for building our Wasm plugins.
-We recommend installing the [Wild linker](https://github.com/davidlattimore/wild) (only available for Linux), which Puccini can use for faster building of debug builds:
+We'll also need the [WASI](https://wasi.dev) (preview 2) platform libraries for Rust in order to build our Wasm plugins.

+Finally, we recommend installing the [Wild linker](https://github.com/davidlattimore/wild) (only available for Linux), which Puccini can use for faster building of debug builds.
+To install everything:

 ```
+# install rustup
 rustup target add wasm32-wasip2
 rustup +nightly target add wasm32-wasip2
 cargo install --locked wild-linker
+export PATH=$PATH:$HOME/.cargo/bin
 ```

-### Build!
+### Build Puccini CLI Tools

 ```
 git clone https://github.com/tliron/puccini.git
 cd puccini

-# You may want to checkout a specific release tag, for example:
+# You may want to checkout a specific release tag; for example:
-git checkout v0.0.3
+git checkout v0.0.4

 # Build!
 scripts/build

 # Verify it
-~/.cargo/bin/puccini-tosca version --build
+puccini-tosca version --build

+# Test it
+puccini-tosca compile \
+  examples/tour/data-types.yaml \
+  --instantiate \
+  --update
 ```

 The default for `scripts/build` is a debug build:

 * builds faster
 * slow runtime performance: *no* optimizations enabled
-* includes debug information (larger binaries)
+* includes debug information (for error backtraces and interaction with debuggers)
+* thus produces larger binaries

+| Note that for debug builds only are using the compiler from the nightly channel of Rust.
+The only reason is that it's faster!
+It supports parallel builds and alternative (faster) linkers.
+Eventually these features will make it into stable Rust and we'll stop using nightly.

-Unless you're developing Puccini, you'll want a release:
+Unless you're developing Puccini, you'll likely prefer to use a release build:

 * very slow to build, beware!
 * best runtime performance: *all* optimizations enabled
+* small binaries

 ```
 scripts/build -r

 # Verify it
-~/.cargo/bin/puccini-tosca version --build
+puccini-tosca version --build
 ```

 The build script can be configured with several environment variables.
 See its source for documentation.
 Example: